PART 1

 Similarly, the Mancozeb molecule was a fungicide that we never missed with all the farmers that we interviewed.
 It is used to control potato blight.

 At the same time, at least 42 products are registered under Imidacloprid which is used to control pests in plants such as coffee, cabbage, kale, maize, tomatoes, French beans, chilies, sweet potatoes, coriander, melon, spinach, and beans.
-Bamako, Click, confidor, ovados, thunders are some of the brands we found in use.
+Bamako, Click, confidor, ovados, and thunders are some of the brands we found in use.
 They are manufactured locally and distributed by Twiga and Syngenta giant companies.

 These molecules have been banned for use in EU markets and were among others listed by non-governmental organizations who tabled a petition to Kenya parliament in 2019 for their withdrawal from Kenyan markets.